kylebelanger/range.js/readme.md

 ## Acknowledgements

-Thank you to the following individuals for contributions:
+Thank you to the following individuals for help and contributions:
   * Noah Freitas